plyoung/plyoung.netlify/content/bgs/bgs-setup.md

 **FlowGraph**

 `menu: BGS > Global FlowGraph` This editor allows you to edit FlowGraphs.
 FlowGraphs are mainly used for creating story flow/ character dialogue or conversation.
-There are also FLowGraphs for getting and setting data.
+There are also FlowGraphs for getting and setting data.
 These are mainly used by the BGS UI updaters.